freeipa/freeipa/4-hbac.rst

 if you can work out what plugin provides the host group functionality).

-**Hint:** if you use the CLI will need to run two commands - one to create the host group, and one to add ``client.ipademo.local`` as a member of the host group.
+**Hint:** if you use the CLI will need to run two separate commands—one to create the host group, then another to add ``client.ipademo.local`` to the host group.

 Disabling the ``allow_all`` HBAC rule